Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Air vents

-• Drapes or fabric surfaces
+• Drapes and fabric surfaces

-Repair Pet Damage Before Listing
+Repair Visible Pet Damage Before Listing

 • Scratched doors